-- We follow national best practices including small class size and long-term involvement.
+- We incorporate national best practices including quality staff, small class size and long-term involvement.

-- We emphasize the importance of social capital and help our students develop strong networks.
+- We believe in the importance of social capital and we help our students develop strong networks.

-- We model sustainable behavior and leverage resources from a large number of partners.
+- We model our values by incorporating sustainable behaviors into all aspects of our programming and leveraging resources from a large number of partners.